sjmudd/mysql-rpm-builder/README.md

 be applicable.
 [Here](https://github.com/sjmudd/bacula-rpm-builder/) is an example of that.
 As the git trees of many packages are the ultimate source using those is clearly better.

-## TODO

-I should probably provide a mechanism for patching the `mysql.spec` file rather than replacing it completely as usually patches for a some minor change and this is more explicit than modifying the whole `mysql.spec` file.
-This would also make it much easier to apply the same patch unmodified to different versions.
-This change has not been done yet but may be added later.